 Qualification will be run using a "rolling start".
-All cars will be released from the pit- lane by the Start Marshal after Race Control has signalled that the warm up period can commence.
+All cars will be released from the pitlane by the Start Marshal after Race Control has signalled that the warm up period can commence.
 Depending on time available the warm up period will usually last for 2 minutes.
-Drivers will be notified that there are 2 minutes, 1 minute, 30 seconds and 10 seconds to the start of the 5 minute qualification period.
-They will be notified when the qualification period has started.
-The 5 minute gualifying period commences when each car crosses the timing line after the expiration of the warm up period.
+Drivers will be notified that there are 2 minutes.
+I minute, 30 seconds and 10 seconds to the start of the 5 minute qualification period.
+They will be notified when the qualifying period commences when each car crosses the timing line after the expiration of the warm up period.
 A car not starting its individual clock within 1 minute after the first car has started will have their five minutes start at the same time as the first driver and be deemed a late starter.